Note: This file is about 140K in size so may take a few seconds to load,

 summary and “extracts” from Rushdie’s book.
 This document

-is a cynical spoof and is perhaps a university joke or
+is a cynical spoof and is perhaps a university joke or a

 deceitful effort to stir up fundamentalists.
 But it is